Skip to main content

 MCP prompts (customer workflows)

 The server exposes MCP prompts so users can start repeatable agent tasks from their client (slash-command style).
-There are no built-in prompts — you define your own on the workspace as record_metadata keys mcp_prompt:<slug>.
+There are no built-in prompts — you define your own on the workspace as RECORD_METADATA subrecords with keys mcp_prompt:<slug>.

 Example prompt data object: